E-commerce

 Reducing repetitive tickets frees up human capacity for complex cases.

-For the SEO framework and organic measurement, cross-reference with the e-commerce SEO blog guide and landing-page performance.
+For the SEO framework and organic measurement, cross-reference with the e-commerce SEO blog guide and performance by landing page.

 30-day plan

-Week 1: tracking audit and revenue gaps; week 2: document definitions; week 3: decision-making dashboards; week 4: review and alerts: simple milestones to structure data maturity.
+Week 1: tracking audit and revenue gaps; week 2: document definitions; week 3: decision dashboards; week 4: review and alerts: simple milestones to structure data maturity.

 To go further on the purchase journey, connect these indicators to funnel design (blog guide) and user testing.

-In operational conclusion, treat analytics as a cross-functional function with budget, owner, and a continuous roadmap, not as an occasional Excel export before the executive committee, otherwise decisions are made blindly or too late to correct the trajectory.
+In practical terms, treat analytics as a cross-functional function with budget, owner, and a continuous roadmap, not as an occasional Excel export before the executive committee, or else decisions will be made blindly or too late to correct course.

-Is analytics enough to make decisions?
-No: it informs; strategy includes supply constraints, brand, and risks.
+Is analytics enough to decide?
+No: it provides insight; strategy incorporates supply constraints, brand, and risks.

 Should everything be measured?
 No: prioritize events aligned with decisions; avoid the “instrumentation tax.”

-Where to start?
-Make purchase and revenue reliable, then the checkout funnel, then segments.
+Where should you start?
+Make purchase and revenue reliable first, then the checkout funnel, then segments.

 Sources